Review of: Glock 30/30sf/30s

 To start with, the Glock 30 doesn’t require as much maintenance as some of its competition.
 Glocks are notoriously durable, and can take a beating.
 While we certainly don’t recommend being rough on your pistol unnecessarily, it can take it.
 There’s a reason that they are used by so many police departments and militaries around the world.

 Back to the maintenance though, Glocks are extremely easy to maintain.
 Like we mentioned, this is one of the main reasons that people love them.
 They are extremely easy to take down, and they have very few internal parts.
-This makes it a very easy weapon to clean and maintain.
+This makes it a very easy handgun to clean and maintain.

 Safety and Reliability

 It is not heard of for Glocks to last for 60,000 rounds.
-This is undeniably one of the biggest pros of the weapon.
+This is undeniably one of the biggest pros of the handgun.
 Buying any of the Glock 30s will be an investment that will last for years to come.

-Glocks are extremely safe weapons
+Glocks are extremely safe handguns

 Safety is somewhat of a point of contention with Glocks, and is one of their biggest concerns to some people.
-Before getting into the one fact that some don’t like, let us start by saying that Glocks are extremely safe weapons.
+Before getting into the one fact that some don’t like, let us start by saying that Glocks are extremely safe handguns.
 In fact, Glocks utilize three different safeties.
-Two of these are internal, and will protect from accidental discharges if you drop the weapon, and the other is a trigger safety.
+Two of these are internal, and will protect from accidental discharges if you drop the handgun, and the other is a trigger safety.

 Glock 30/30sf/30s Review: Comfort and Shootability